New Mexico Construction Accident Attorneys

 Our Albuquerque Trial Attorneys Have Won Billions on Behalf of the Injured

 If you work at a construction site in Albuquerque or anywhere in New Mexico, you face hazards every single day.
 If proper safety precautions are in place, however, these hazards are mitigated.
-This offers more protection for you and your fellow workers from being harmed in preventable construction accidents.
+This protects you and your fellow workers from being harmed in preventable construction accidents.
+Unfortunately, some companies place too much pressure on foremen and site supervisors to cut corners to meet deadlines.

 At Arnold & Itkin, we fight for men and women who have been injured in construction accidents across New Mexico and throughout the U.S. When employers, manufacturers, and insurance companies try to push injured workers aside or devalue their claims, we stand up and fight for the fair compensation they deserve.